 - My D-clearance expired before I was able to register.
 What do I do?

-Please contact your advisor to see if your D-clearance can be re-issued.
-Many courses fill up quickly, and it may not be possible to re-issue your clearance.
-So, be sure to register as soon after you receive D-clearance as possible.
+The Thornton Minor D-Clearance Request Form will no longer be available once your D-clearance has expired.
+Please contact your advisor to see if your D-clearance can be reissued.
+Many courses fill up quickly, and it may not be possible to reissue your clearance.
+So be sure to register as soon after you receive D-clearance as possible.

 - Classes have already started for the semester.
 How do I request D-clearance?